abhinavvadrevu/CaffeSetup/README.md

 # Instructions for setting up a Ubuntu 16.04 ec2 instance with caffe

+## Note: Be sure to kick this instance off with at least 30GB Storage in the main partition!

 First check that there's space available.
-Run `lsblk` and ensure main partition has >15GB for Caffe, and enough for all the training data.
+Run `lsblk` and ensure main partition has >30GB for Caffe, and enough for all the training data.

 ## Update the package lists